Here’s everything about How to Grow a Coffee Plant easily in your home garden! Read on to learn all the details and harvest fresh beans!

-We dedicated this article to Arabian coffee plant (Coffea arabica) as it is a source of best quality aromatic coffee tree grown in the world.
+This article is dedicated to the Arabian coffee plant (Coffea arabica) as it is a source of the best quality aromatic coffee beans.
 As growing coffee at home is becoming popular, trying this rare and exotic coffee variety is not a bad idea.
 Let’s have a look at How to Grow a Coffee Plant!

-USDA Zones — 10-11b, *can be grown in zones 7 to 9 with care in winter
+USDA Zones: 10-11, *can be grown in zones 7 to 9 with care in winter

-The two most grown and important coffee species are arabica coffee (Coffea arabica) and Robusta (Coffea canephora).
-Arabica coffee is most popular and considered the best.
-It is native to Ethiopia and Yemen, now grown commercially in all over Africa, South America, and Asia.
+The two most grown and important coffee species are Arabica coffee (Coffea arabica) and Robusta (Coffea canephora).
+Arabica coffee is the most popular and considered the best.
+It is native to Ethiopia and Yemen, now grown commercially all over Africa, South America, and Asia.

-Coffee tree is a small sized tree that grows up to 5 m. (average height), but in containers its height can be easily managed by regular pruning.
-Its leaves are dark green, slightly ribbed and shiny and attractive to eyes.
-The plant blooms twice in a year in its native subtropical conditions.
-If you’ll grow it as a houseplant in the colder climate, it’ll bloom only in summer and spring, a cluster of small snow-white flowers like jasmine with sweet fragrance will appear. *These flowers appear in the second or third year of cultivation.
+The plant blooms twice a year in its native subtropical conditions.
+If you grow it as a houseplant in the colder climate, it’ll bloom only in summer and spring, and a cluster of small snow-white flowers like jasmine with a sweet fragrance will appear.

-The plant then bears small fruits that first come in green color and later change to red.
+The plant then bears small fruits that first come in green and later changes to red.
 Ripe fruits can decorate the plant for several months.
-As time passes, the fruit does not soften or spoiled, but only dry up.

-Before you ask how to grow a coffee plant, do note that arabica coffee is a rare plant, it may be possible that you’ll not be able to find potted plant in the nursery.
-Therefore, growing coffee from seed might be the only option left.
+Before you ask how to grow a coffee plant, do note that arabica coffee is a rare plant, it may be possible that you’ll not be able to find a potted plant in the nursery.
+Therefore, growing coffee from seeds might be the only option.

 Plant seeds in slightly acidic and moist soil when temperature stables around 20C.
 Seeds will take a long time to germinate (1 month to 6 months).
 After germination, keep the young plant in partial shade, receiving only the morning sun.